Job Submission and Control

 Introduction

-As mentioned in the what is HPC section, HPC clusters like ShARC, Bessemer and Stanage use a program called a scheduler to control and submit work to appropriate nodes.
+As mentioned in the what is HPC section, HPC clusters like Bessemer and Stanage use a program called a scheduler to control and submit work to appropriate nodes.

 All user work is dispatched to a cluster using a tool called a job scheduler.
 A job scheduler is a tool used to manage, submit and fairly queue users’ jobs in the shared environment of a HPC cluster.
 A cluster will normally use a single scheduler and allow a user to request either an immediate interactive job, or a queued batch job.